spflaumer/project_c0rry/README.md

 ## Source Code Folder Structure
-    src/              contains the source code and Makefile
+    src/                    contains the source code and Makefile extra/              some code that is useful but hidden; should probably rename it some point real/         real mode specific code
+              protected/    protected mode specific code
+              long/         long mode specific code

 ## How to Compile?